fgyfql/seqFinder/README.md

 An example command: seqFinder.py --annotation_file inputfile2.txt --fasta_file inputfile1.txt --output_file out.txt

 After running the program, you will get a file named "out.txt" which contains the alignment results and the fitting scores between the target protein sequence and the side-chain size distribution pattern derived from the density map.
-The value of the fitting scores are between 0.0 and 1.0.
+The value of the fitting scores is between 0.0 and 1.0.
 The higher the fitting score, the better the sequence fits to the density map.